ellspowell/flood-biodiversity/Pipeline/Notebooks/README.md

 This notebook extends the Random Forest classification analysis from Notebook 05 by removing `n_days` from the predictor set.

 `n_days` is used as a proxy for biodiversity sampling effort.
-Removing it allows better analysis of the contribution of environmental predictors on biodiversity.
+Removing it allows a view of the contribution of environmental predictors on biodiversity.

 ### Required data